GrahamMorbyDev/GrahamMorbyDev/README.md

 Senior Developer
 ----------------

-I have been coding for some 20 years, I have worked with Javascript, HTML, CSS, SASS, PHP, and now Python.
+I have been a professional coder for two decades, and I have gained extensive experience in various web development technologies.
+I started with Javascript, HTML, and CSS, which are the core languages for creating dynamic and interactive websites.
+I also learned SASS, which is a preprocessor that makes writing CSS easier and more efficient.
+I then moved on to PHP, which is a server-side scripting language that allows me to create dynamic web pages and applications.
+Recently, I have been exploring Python, which is a versatile and powerful programming language that can be used for data analysis, machine learning, web development, and more.
+I enjoy learning new skills and challenging myself with different projects.

 ### Skills